samridh-dev/votess/joss/paper.md

 more efficient algorithms to both generate and analyse these datasets, and the rise of heterogenous computing facilities would enable such new algorithms to be run.
-There do exists several sequential and parallel implementations of the Voronoi Diagram problem [@Marot][@][@], however, they are mostly restricted to CPU or specific GPU architectures, thus limiting their potential as a portable multi-architecture algorithm.
+There do exists several sequential and parallel implementations of the Voronoi Diagram problem [@Marot][@@WU2023102995][@cgal2018][@geogram2018], however, they are mostly restricted to CPU or specific GPU architectures, thus limiting their potential as a portable multi-architecture algorithm.

 # Summary